Mary Bryan (badminton)

-Mary Bryan (1936 – 26 October 2017) was an Irish badminton player.
-During her career, she was deemed to be one of the top 5 badminton players in the world.
+Mary Bryan, née Mary O'Sullivan (1936 – 26 October 2017) was an Irish badminton player.
+During her career, she was deemed to be one of the top five badminton players in the world.
+She was a 24-times Irish champion at the Irish National Badminton Championships, winning 14 titles under maiden name and ten more under her married name.

 Life

 Mary Bryan was born Mary O'Sullivan in Tralee, County Kerry in 1936.
 She attended the Dominican school, Sion Hill, before entering University College Dublin (UCD) to study architecture.
 After graduation, she worked for Guinness as an architect in London and Dublin.
 She married Eddie Bryan, and the family moved to Spain in 1974, living there until 1981.
 In 1995, she was received an MA in Urban and Building conservation from UCD.
 She was an active member of the Irish Georgian Society, serving as the Executive Secretary and Conservation Officer.
 She was appointed to An Bord Pleanála from 2005 to 2010, and sat on the Committee of Management of the Irish Georgian Foundation, serving as chair.
 Bryan died on 26 October 2017.